Fatal1ty/aioapns/README.rst

 * Internal connection pool which adapts to the current load
 * Ability to set TTL (time to live) for notifications
 * Ability to set priority for messages
-* Ability to set collapse_key for messages
+* Ability to set collapse-key for messages

 Installation